Yracyy/Daily-Cleanup-script/README.md

 **The task didn't run when I logged in (laptop users especially)**

 By default, Task Scheduler tasks created with `Register-ScheduledTask` have a condition that says *"Start the task only if the computer is on AC power"*.
-If your laptop is unplugged when you log in, the task silently skips itself — no error, no log, no console window, it just doesn't run.
+If your laptop is unplugged when you log in, the task silently skips itself.

 To fix this:
 1. Open **Task Scheduler** (`taskschd.msc`)